bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/Answers.md

 1. Explain the differences between `client-side routing` and `server-side routing`.

-        Server-side will only request the data that is needed, which means every request will result in a new refresh.
+        Server-side will only request the data that is needed, which means every new request will result in a new refresh.
 But the initial load time is faster.

         Client-side loads the whole web/app on the first request, so the initial load time is